DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: The DAppSCAN-Source Dataset

 \item \textbf{Fourth Round.} All the remaining audit reports were distributed in this round.
-After the second and third rounds, we found that the correctness increased rapidly with the progress of the project.
-Thus, in the fourth round, we did not perform a double-check.
+After the second and third rounds, we found that the correctness rate increased rapidly with the progress of the project.
+Thus, in the fourth round, we did not double check.
 Instead, the management team randomly sampled and checked 10\% of the analysis results.
 The sampling results showed the good quality of the analysis.

 \end{itemize}